Jakebobs/deploy-vue/VuePagesTutorial/step6/text.md

 };
 ```

-Then you want to go to your `<template>` tag and replace it's current hard coded RouterLinks with this function that dynamically creates them.
+Then you want to go to your `<template>` tag and replace its current hard coded RouterLinks with this function that dynamically creates them.
 ```
 <template>
   <div>